codogogo/topfish/README.md

   --stopwords STOPWORDS -> A file to the path containing stopwords

-### Input Files
+### Data directory

 The expected input is in the one-text-per-file format.
-Each text file should contain a language (e.g., "en") in the first line, i.e., the format should be "*language*\n*text of the file*".
+Each text file in the referenced directory should contain a language (e.g., "en") in the first line, i.e., the format should be "*language*\n*text of the file*".

 ### (Multilingual) Word Embeddings